 Although he hails from Florida, many fans knew Iron Mike as one of the host acts at Morgan Freeman's, Ground Zero Blues Club.
 Mike regularly performed there and at the Juke Joint Festival, both in Clarksdale, Mississippi.
 The time Iron Mike spent in Clarksdale is credited as a major influence on his "swamp stomp' style.

-Although he is a multi-instrumentalist, Iron Mike is known by most as a slide guitarist.
-He is the proetege of legendary slide guitar virtuoso, Sonny Landreth.
+A multi-instrumentalist, Iron Mike is known by most as a slide guitarist.
+He is the protege of legendary slide guitar virtuoso, Sonny Landreth.
 The two became friends in 1997, with Sonny being a constant source of advice and support throughout Iron Mike's career, and performing multiple shows together over the years.

-Iron Mike is no one trick pony, th0ough.
-He is a talented songwriter as well, writing nearly everything he has ever releaed, and having his songs used in both commercials and film.
-He has toured the US every year since 2012, playing with acts ranging from Eric Sardinas to The Outlaw, and in 2013 he headlined the Greatest Slide Show On Earth Tour. toured Canada in 2014 and 2015.
-After returning from Canada, he was the main subject of the Documentary film, Devil In My Kitchen, that profiled several blues artists, most of whom were regular performers at Ground Zero Blues Club.
+Iron Mike is no one trick pony, though.
+He is a talented songwriter as well, writing nearly everything he has ever released, and having his songs used in both commercials and film.
+He has toured the US every year since 2012, playing with acts ranging from Eric Sardinas to The Outlaws, and in 2013 he headlined the Greatest Slide Show On Earth Tour.
+Iron Mike toured Canada in 2014 and 2015 and was the main subject of the Documentary film, Devil In My Kitchen, that profiled several blues artists, most of whom were regular performers at Ground Zero Blues Club.